olamilekan5162/EasiPharma/Readme.md

 [EasiPharma Live](https://easi-pharma.vercel.app)

 ## License
-This project is licensed under the Apache License 2.0.
-See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.txt) file for details.
+This project is licensed under MIT.
+See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.